1987 Atlanta Journal 500: Qualifying

 Qualifying was split into two rounds.
-The first round was held on Friday, November 20, at 2:00 PM EST. Each driver had one lap to set a time.
+The first round was held on Friday, November 20, at 2:00 p.m.
+EST. Each driver had one lap to set a time.
 During the first round, the top 20 drivers in the round were guaranteed a starting spot in the race.
-If a driver was not able to guarantee a spot in the first round, they had the option to scrub their time from the first round and try and run a faster lap time in a second round qualifying run, held on Saturday, November 21, at 10:30 AM EST. As with the first round, each driver had one lap to set a time.
+If a driver was not able to guarantee a spot in the first round, they had the option to scrub their time from the first round and try and run a faster lap time in a second round qualifying run, held on Saturday, November 21, at 10:30 a.m.
+EST. As with the first round, each driver had one lap to set a time.
 For this specific race, positions 21-40 were decided on time, and depending on who needed it, a select amount of positions were given to cars who had not otherwise qualified but were high enough in owner's points; up to two were given.

 Bill Elliott, driving for Melling Racing, managed to win the pole, setting a time of 31.428 and an average speed of 174.341 mph in the first round.